 Relapses happen.
 According to a study cited in the Indian Journal of Psychiatry, approximately 75% of those addicted to alcohol relapse within the first year of rehab.
 You shouldn’t expect a relapse, but you should accept a relapse.
+“Relapse prevention initially evolved as a calculated response to the longer-term treatment failures of other therapies” (Relapse prevention, Menon & Kandasamy, 2018.)
 What’s important is that you keep your wits about you and don’t throw in the towel on your entire recovery over a relatively brief period of poor judgment.

 Examine What Went Wrong

 Try and understand how you got to the point that you did.
 Contrary to what many believe, the relapse process starts well before someone takes a sip of alcohol or uses their substance of choice.
 There are three stages of relapse: emotional, mental, and physical.
 Try and trace back and see when you first started to emotionally relapse.

 An emotional relapse occurs when your heart is no longer fully invested in your recovery and can manifest in various ways.
 These include not focusing on your own needs, getting too caught up in work, not engaging in self-care, not attending meetings, or doing so lackadaisically.

 If you are in a state of emotional relapse, now is the time to reinvigorate your commitment to your sobriety.
 Start sharing at meetings, make sure you engage in proper self-care, go to the gym, and make sure you maintain proper space from your job.